N11 road (Ireland)

 The N11 road is a national primary road in Ireland, running for 129 km along the east side of Ireland from Dublin to Wexford.
-It passes close to Bray, Greystones, Wicklow, Arklow, Gorey, and Enniscorthy.
+It passes close to Bray, Greystones, Newtownmountkennedy, Ashford, Wicklow, Arklow, Gorey, and Enniscorthy.
 Beyond Wexford, the route continues to Rosslare as the N25.
 The road forms part of European route E01.
 As of July 2019 the N11/M11 is of dual carriageway or motorway standard from Dublin as far as Oilgate in County Wexford.

 The road is a busy commuter route, being the only dual carriageway passing through the south eastern suburbs of Dublin, as well as close to the many commuter towns along the east coast as far south as Gorey.
-Summer Friday and Sunday evenings also see very heavy traffic as Dubliners decamp to and return from their many holiday home locations along the Co.
-Wicklow and Co.
-Wexford coastlines.
+Summer Friday and Sunday evenings also see very heavy traffic as Dubliners decamp to and return from their many holiday home locations along the County Wicklow and County Wexford coastlines.

 Original route out of and into Dublin

 The N11 commenced where it met the N4 on the south end of O'Connell Bridge in Dublin city centre.
 The route proceeded along D'Olier Street, College Street (and in the opposite direction, Westmoreland Street).
 The route continued around College Green and Grafton Street (and in the other direction, Suffolk Street, Church Lane and Dame Street).
 From here, the route continued out of the city via Nassau Street, Kildare Street, North side of St. Stephen's Green, Merrion Row, Baggot Street Lower, Pembroke Street Lower, Fitzwilliam Square West and Pembroke Street Upper.
 This route section in the other direction (into the city centre) ran via Leeson Street Lower, East and North sides of St. Stephen's Green and Dawson Street.
 The N11 ran in both directions along Leeson Street Lower after the junction with Pembroke Street.
 Having crossed the Grand Canal the route divided again for a portion of Leeson Street Upper, with outbound traffic proceeding via Sussex Road.
 The route continued via Morehampton Road and Donnybrook Road, through Donnybrook.
 Eventually converting from single carriageway (including bus lanes either side) to dual carriageway at Donnybrook Church, which marks the beginning of what is known as the Stillorgan Road.

 The Stillorgan Road brought the road past Belfield, where University College Dublin is located (and accessed from a grade-separated interchange on the dual carriageway - the first full interchange built in Ireland) and onwards to its junction with Mount Merrion Avenue.

 This former section of the N11 is now the R138.